chef/chef-web-docs/content/ctl_chef_client.md

 `-o RUN_LIST_ITEM`, `--override-runlist RUN_LIST_ITEM`

 : Replace the current run-list with the specified items.
 This option
-    will not clear the list of cookbooks (and related files) that is cached on the node.
-This option will not persist node data at the end of the client run.
+    won't clear the list of cookbooks (and related files) that's cached on the node.
+This option won't persist node data at the end of the client run.

 `--once`